 Instructions for completing the paper listing form are on the form itself.
 If you have a CPA or other tax professional who handles your property taxes, they will likely be familiar with the process.

 In most cases, if you provided an asset list in a prior year, that list will be included on the following year's listing form.
 This allows you to simply cross-out assets you have removed from your business, and write-in assets you acquired during the previous year.
+This process is nearly identical using our online filing BPP Portal, except that many asset additions can be imported into the online form at the same time.
 The desired result is a current list of all assets used by the business as of the yearly January 1 lien date.

 Yes.
 The law requires each business to file a listing yearly even if there are no changes from the previous year.
 Additionally, if you are claiming any exemptions on your business personal property assessment, those are required on the same form.